apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 ### <a name="bg-read"></a> Background Reads

-DocumentMK periodically picks up changes from other DocumentMK instances by polling the root node for changes of `_lastRev`.
+The DocumentNodeStore periodically picks up changes from other DocumentNodeStore instances by polling the root node for changes of `_lastRev`.
 This happens once every second.

 ## <a name="pending-topics"></a> Pending Topics